mandi-m/common-angular-questions/README.md

 ### What is an Angular module?
    An Angular module is a container for organizing components, services, directives, and other code.
 Modules help divide an Angular application into manageable parts.
 They declare what belongs to the application and provide a context for dependency injection.

-### Give an example of how you would break an e-commerce Angular app into different modules?
+### Give an example of how you would break an e-commerce Angular app into different modules.
    Dividing an Angular application into different modules is a common practice to maintain code organization, reusability, and maintainability.
 Angular provides a modular architecture that allows you to create separate modules for different parts of your application.
 Here's an example of how you might divide an Angular app into different modules:

 Suppose you are building an e-commerce application with the following sections: